Skip to main content

 • Exit when the line changes color (the AI changed its mind)

-• Exit when price closes way on the wrong side of the line (more than 1 ATR)
+• Exit when price closes more than 1 ATR on the wrong side of the line

-• Exit when you see blue (the AI lost confidence)
+• Exit when you see blue again (the AI lost confidence)

 • Exit immediately on opposite triangle signals (the AI just did a complete 180)